-ESSENTIAL: Incumbent must be able to perform work in the confines of a classroom and/or laboratory environment and to perform the following duties, with or without reasonable accommodation: Frequently: Utilize vision (near) for reading printed materials and computer screens and for observing chemical phenomena in a laboratory setting; reach (overhead and low) to operate equipment, obtain/store laboratory materials and present lecture information; stand, sit, walk and turn to present lectures, other instruction, and to deliver instructional materials in the classroom and laboratory; lift, push, pull, stoop, squat, bend and carry to move and operate equipment and prepare laboratory materials; utilize manual and finger dexterity to operate equipment, including computers, and to prepare laboratory materials; utilize hearing to respond to student questions, normal conversation, and telephone calls; wear protective equipment to protect face, eyes, arms, hands and fingers in the classroom and laboratory; work in areas subject to dust, mists, fumes, noise, chemicals, caustics, and allergenic materials.
+ESSENTIAL: Incumbent must be able to perform work in the confines of a classroom and/or laboratory environment engaged in work of primarily a moderately active nature and to perform the following, with or without reasonable accommodation: Frequently: Utilize vision (near) for reading printed materials and computer screens and for observing chemical phenomena in a laboratory setting; reach (overhead and low) to operate equipment, obtain/store laboratory materials and present lecture information; stand, sit, walk and turn to present lectures, other instruction, and to deliver instructional materials in the classroom and laboratory; lift, push, pull, stoop, squat, bend and carry to move and operate equipment and prepare laboratory materials; utilize hearing to respond to student questions, normal conversation, and telephone calls; wear protective equipment to protect face, eyes, arms, hands and fingers in the classroom and laboratory; work in areas subject to dust, mists, fumes, noise, chemicals, caustics, and allergenic materials.
 PERIPHERAL: Frequently: sit, to operate computers and other office and laboratory equipment.